Looking for long distance rifle cartridges? Here's my version of the best long range hard hitters in the business!

 The good news is these cartridges are tried and tested so if it's long-distance shooting you're up to, you'll surely love these hard hitters!

-What other long-distance rifle cartridges do you think belongs to this list?
+What other long-distance rifle cartridges do you think belong to this list?
 Share your thoughts with us in the comments section below!

 - Finally: 6 Long Range Hunting Rifles That Are Actually Affordable